20 Different Types of Snakes in Delaware

 by Mark Gillow is licensed under CC BY 2.0

 Typically, the red-bellied snake is just eight to ten inches long.
-It contains two to four dark stripes and can be gray, brown, or black in color.
+It contains two to four dark stripes and can be gray, brown, or black.

-Like the Dekay’s brown snake, the red-bellied snake is nocturnal and can be found in various settings, frequently hiding under logs, rocks, or other debris.
-Slugs make up almost all of their diet.
+Like the Dekay’s brown snake, the red-bellied snake is nocturnal and can be found in various settings.

 20. Red Corn Snake